-ALBANY – Senate Deputy Leader Michael Gianaris announced the Senate passed his NYCHA Utility Accountability Act, which pro-rates rent for NYCHA tenants who experience long-term water, gas, electric, and heat outages.
-The legislation was prompted by a three-month long gas outage experienced by tenants at Astoria Houses in Senator Gianaris’ district.
+ALBANY, N.Y. – Senate Deputy Leader Michael Gianaris announced the Senate passed his NYCHA Utility Accountability Act (S.546/A.2573) which pro-rates rent for NYCHA tenants who experience long-term water, gas, electric, and heat outages.
+The legislation was prompted by a three-month long gas outage experienced by tenants at Astoria Houses.

 Senator Gianaris’ NYCHA Utility Accountability Act would reduce a tenant’s rent obligation in an amount prorated per day of utility outage by the greater of 10% of the tenant’s actual rent or $75 per month.
 Affected utilities include gas, heat, water, and electric service.
 In addition to providing relief for impacted tenants, this legislation would provide a financial incentive to fix service more quickly.

 Senator Gianaris has been a longtime advocate of improving quality of life for NYCHA tenants.
 He has secured major funding for a job training program for NYCHA residents through a partnership with LaGuardia Community College and Urban Upbound.
 When NYCHA failed to successfully test for lead in Queensbridge Houses, Senator Gianaris went in and performed tests himself and pushed for faster lead testing in these developments.